aaron9589/esphome-for-model-railroading/installing-esphome-cheatsheet.md

 1. Open the ESPHome Dashboard.
 Select 'New Device'

-2. Give your device a name, click next
+2. Give your device a name, and enter in your Wifi details.

 4. Under the 'Installation' Step - click skip.
 We will configure the device further before deploying.

 5. Choose your device type.
 Generally ESP32 works best unless you have one with strange hardware.
+Click Next.

-6. Hit Skip instead of Install.
+6. On the success page, hit Skip instead of Install.

 7. Click 'Edit' on the newly created file.
 Add any additional config such as MQTT brokers, etc.